cloudbees/kubernetes-platform-validation/rancher-do/README.md

 NFS_SERVER_ADDR=$RANCHER_IP
 ```

-Please follow the instructions in the [Creating An NFS Server](../storage/nfs/server.md).
+Please follow the instructions in the [Creating An NFS Server](../storage/nfs/server.md) document.
 Once finished, please return to this document.

 ## Creating A Kubernetes Cluster